 The orders submitted by Participants shall be defined by the following criteria: an order type (partial or full fulfilment), product name (according to delivery period), price, and volume.

 Orders shall be submitted by means of the ETS controlled by the Operator.
-In the event of disturbances of the ETS, orders shall be submitted by means of e-mail.

 Orders to buy and (or) to sell may be submitted by all the Participants.

-Orders shall be only submitted in a market area (in Lithuania.
-Latvia, or Estonia) of a country whose transmission system operator has entered into a natural gas transmission service and (or) balancing contract with the Participant.
-If a day-ahead and (or) within-day product is selected, an order to buy and (or) to sell shall be displayed in all market areas with due consideration of available capacities available at interconnection points.
+Orders shall be only submitted to that a market area with which transmission system operator the Participants has entered into a valid contract which sets out the balancing conditions.

+If a day-ahead and (or) within-day product is selected, an order to buy and (or) to sell during the implicit capacity allocation period shall be displayed in all market areas with due consideration of available capacities available at interconnection points.

 Only the volume of natural gas which was legally acquired by the Participant and which may be disposed by the Participant without encumbrance may be sold on the Exchange.
-The Participant shall be in charge of compliance with this requirement and shall assume responsibility for all adverse consequences that may be caused by non-compliance with this requirement (including the duty to reimburse for the damages caused by such a breach to other persons).
+The Participant shall be in charge of compliance with this requirement and shall assume responsibility for all adverse legal consequences that may be caused by non-compliance with this requirement (including the duty to reimburse for the damages caused by such a breach to other persons).

-Keeping the anonymity of the Participants, the ETS makes the information of submitted orders available for review by all the Participants according to the market area selected as long as a contract is completed, with the exception of a day-ahead and within-day products that, if available capacities are available, are available for review by all the Participants in all market areas of the Exchange.
+Keeping the anonymity of the Participants, the ETS makes the information of submitted orders available for review by all the Participants according to the market area selected as long as a contract is completed, with the exception of a day-ahead and within-day products that, if available capacities are available during the implicit capacity allocation period, are available for review by all the Participants in all market areas of the Exchange.

-Trading shall be carried out during a trading session: from 10:00 a.m. to 14:00 p.m.
+Trading shall be carried out during a Trading Session, within trading hours, which are provided on the Operator’s official website.

 The time of operation of the Exchange: in winter under – EET (Eastern European Time) and in summer – EEST (Eastern European Summer Time).

 The site of trade in products shall be a virtual trading point that is set by a transmission system operator.
-A day-ahead and within-day products shall be displayed at virtual trading points of all market areas.
+A day-ahead and within-day products shall be displayed at virtual trading points of all market areas during the implicit capacity allocation period, if there is available capacity.

 The Participant shall buy from the transmission system operator the capacities of the transmission system which would be sufficient for the transportation of the natural gas volume bought/sold.

-Prior to the beginning of each trading session – until 9:30 a.m., the transmission system operator shall submit to the Operator information regarding the amount of available capacities to be allocated by the implicit capacity allocation method for day-ahead and within-day products.
+Prior to the beginning of the implicit capacity allocation period, the transmission system operator shall submit to the Operator information regarding the amount of available capacities to be allocated by the implicit capacity allocation method..
+The implicit capacity allocation period are provided on the Operator’s website.

-Available capacities shall be allocated by the implicit capacity allocation method by the Operator during a trading session.
+Available capacities shall be allocated by the implicit capacity allocation method by the Operator during the implicit capacity allocation period.
 Information regarding the amount of available capacities to be allocated by the implicit capacity allocation method shall be declared by the Operator in the online mode via the ETS.

 The Operator shall update information regarding available capacities that have been allocated by the implicit capacity allocation method when: